brandur/sorg/content/nanoglyphs/048-llms.md

 ## Certified human (#certified-human)

-A friend of mine, now in his 40s, had never written a blog post prior to 2026.
+An old colleague of mine, now in his 40s, had never written a blog post prior to 2026.
 As of a month ago, he's now a prolific blogger, posting long essays about LLM use on a daily basis.
 Blog posts are accompanied by only marginally shorter LinkedIn posts, published multiple times a day.
 After not having produced code in ~20 years, he has four new repositories in the last week, all with long, meandering READMEs containing a lot of lists, tables and emojis.

-This might be the grumpy old man coming out in me, but my only reaction is: if it takes you less time to generate this stuff than it takes me to read it, why in the name of Saint Clawd would I ever invest my time looking at anything you've created ever again?
+This might be the grumpy old man coming out in me, but my only reaction is: if it takes you less time to generate this stuff than it takes me to read it, why in the name of Saint Clawd would I ever invest my time looking at anything you've "written" ever again?

 It strikes me as wrong to ask someone to spend their precious time reading text that I didn't feel like it was worth my time to write.
 I've taken a pretty hard line on this, and for some time now have been actively unsubscribing from anything where I know or suspect the author is more like an "author".